CZ-NIC/envelope/README.md

     * **--encrypt**: Key string or blank or 1/true/yes if the key should be in the ring from before.
 Put 0/false/no to disable `encrypt-path`.
     * **--encrypt-path** *(CLI only)*: Recipient public key stored in a file path.
 (Alternative to `--encrypt`.)
     * **envelope(encrypt=)**: Any fetchable contents
-    * **.encrypt(key=, sign=, key_path=)**: With *sign*, you may specify boolean or default signing key ID/fingerprint for GPG or Any fetchable contents with S/MIME key + signing certificate.
+    * **.encrypt(key=True, sign=, key_path=)**: With *sign*, you may specify boolean or default signing key ID/fingerprint for GPG or Any fetchable contents with S/MIME key + signing certificate.
 If import needed, put your encrypting GPG key contents or S/MIME certificate to *key* or path to the key/certificate contents file in *key_path*.
     * **.encryption(key=True, key_path=)**: Encrypt later (when launched with *.sign()*, *.encrypt()* or *.send()* functions.
 If needed, in the parameters specify Any fetchable contents with GPG encryption key or S/MIME encryption certificate.
   * **to**: E-mail or list.
 When encrypting, we use keys of these identities.
     * **--to**: One or more e-mail addresses.